ledeprogram/courses/foundations/week_1/README.md

 We saw a lot of examples in class, checking out code that was [unreadable &amp; uncommented](unreadable-uncommented.py), [unreadable &amp; commented](unreadable-commented.py), [readable &amp; uncommented](readable-uncommented.py), and finally [readable &amp; commented](readable-commented.py).

+Ignore the parts you don't know, and speak the ones you do know out loud. `for filename in python_filenames:` doesn't *really* mean anything in English but you can get the gist of it.
+It's just a foreign language - you probably don't know what *aisukurimu* means in Japanese, but if you [listen to it and think a little](http://www.forvo.com/word/aisukurimu/) it'll click.

+If you end up with `python_filenames = glob.glob('*.ipynb')`, maybe you don't know what `glob.glob` means, but if someone's been naming their variables well you know what it ends up making for you: a bunch of python filenames.

 People are really into the [Zen of Python](http://legacy.python.org/dev/peps/pep-0020/) as a series of edicts about how to write Python, but it might just be [too zen to be of any use](http://stackoverflow.com/questions/4506563/what-is-the-pythonic-way-of-programming#comment4932944_4506587).
 Just keep your code readable and add a lot of comments - that way you'll know what you were doing when you read your code weeks later!

 ## Writing Python